US: Biden calls for vaccine eligibility for all adults by May 1 | DW | 12.03.2021

 Saying that everyone had lost something due to the coronavirus pandemic, US President Joe Biden announced he would direct states to make all Americans eligible for a COVID vaccine by May 1.

 US President Joe Biden on Thursday said his administration would seek to make all adult Americans eligible for the coronavirus vaccine by May 1, in the first primetime address of his presidency.
-The address comes one year after the World Health Organization labeled the global coronavirus outbreak a pandemic.
+The speech came one year after the World Health Organization labeled the global coronavirus outbreak a pandemic.

+"While it was different for everyone, we all lost something," he said of the sacrifices made during the pandemic.

 "Tonight, I'm announcing that I will direct all states, tribes and territories to make all adults age 18 and older eligible to be vaccinated no later than May 1," Biden declared.